CONCORD TOWNSHIP SEWER DEPARTMENT

 Each customer can help to maintain and/or reduce the costs for processing wastewater by doing the following:

-Maintain lawn cleanouts by keeping them at least 6" above ground surface and the screw cap intact to prevent unwanted ground water infiltration and objects from entering your piping;
+- Maintain lawn cleanouts by keeping them at least 6″ above ground surface and the screw cap intact to prevent unwanted ground water infiltration, unwanted objects or small animals from entering the sewer system or your home;

-Use your garbage disposal unit sparingly.
-Large food matter, peelings, etc. should be placed in the trash;
+- Use your garbage disposal unit sparingly.
+Scraps, large food matter, peelings, etc. should be placed in the trash;